Hanafubuki/JavaScript-Programs/README.md

 Processor and visualizeitor were created to learn more about javascript and jquery.

-BlogReactRails was created to learn about React, Ruby on Rails and how to integrate both languages, without any focus on layout.
+Blog was created to learn about React, Ruby on Rails and how to integrate both languages, without any focus on layout.

-Forum was to created to learn php, although there is no php code inside yet, there is a layout not full responsive yet.
+Askrick was to created to improve my javascript knowledge (still working in this project).